NasimMhn/pizza-bot/README.md

 # Project 4 @ Technigo Bootcamp - Build a Pizza Bot

-This week's project is to practices some parts of JavaScripts, to create a little text-based bot which you can use it to order pizza.
+This week's project is to practice some parts of JavaScripts, to create a little text-based bot which you can use it to order pizza.
 PS: It won't actually order a real pizza for you.
 This project is made by me and a teammate, using VS Code - Live Share

 ## To learn this week 🧠